An Outlook on Quantity Surveying: Key Skills and Knowledge for the Next Generation

 Paper plans, scale rulers and highlighters still have their place in a modern QS repertoire.
 Manual measurement is often required at early project planning stages when establishing feasibility, or else to validate results at different points in the process.

-It’s essential that these techniques do not become a lost art, as they can be a useful supplement to modern software, provide much-needed context to digital estimating processes, and may be helpful when collaborating with experienced surveyors.
+It’s essential that these techniques do not become a lost art, as they can be a useful supplement to modern quantity surveying software, provide much-needed context to digital estimating processes, and may be helpful when collaborating with experienced surveyors.
 Universities still teach manual measurement as part of QS training, and successful professionals will continue to develop their skills once out in the workforce.

 Upholding Ethical and Professional Standards